epmoyer/majortom/README.md

 ![](docs/img/majortom_banner.png)

-MajorTom is a delightful command line utility for navigating between file path shortcuts.
+MajorTom provides simple shortcut navigation to locations in your file system.

 MajorTom is here to get you where you need to go.